webDesignMumeishon/search-lawers/front/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts ESTO ES UN CAMBIO DESDE EL REPO REMOTO
+## Available Scripts ESTO ES UN CAMBIO DESDE EL REPO REMOTO OTRA VEZ 2

 In the project directory, you can run: